· · AI

 What actually saves you cost on the Claude.ai web app

 Eight viral cost-saving tips for Claude.ai have been making the rounds.
 Six are sound.
 Two invented their specific numbers (40 percent saved, 50 times fewer tokens).
-And the list missed the single biggest cost shift of 2026.
+And the list missed the biggest cost shift in the current Claude lineup.

 The short version

 A viral 8-tip carousel about saving Claude.ai costs has been circulating since mid-April.
 Six tips are sound.
 Two invented their specific savings numbers and fall apart on inspection.
-The list also missed the single biggest 2026 cost shift: Opus 4.7's new tokenizer can use up to 35 percent more tokens for the same English text.
+The list also missed the biggest cost shift in the current Claude lineup: the tokenizer introduced with Opus 4.7, and used by every Opus since, can use up to 35 percent more tokens for the same English text.

 Also in the Claude cost series: